happytallon/happytallon.github.io/about.md

 #### What is yet to come (^_^)

 I aspire to be a great game developer in the future, mainly looking at various aspects of the game production.
-And I'm always looking for a projects that can bring me to it.
+And I'm always looking for projects that can bring me to it.

 If you have any interest on my work, please, don't hesitate to contact me.
 I'm looking forward to hear from you! :)

 ## My favorite games:
-Here you can find my some of my favorite games (not by rate, because rates doesn't make sense):
+Here you can find my some of my favorite games (not by rate, because rates don't make sense):

 - Metroid series and a lot of metroidvanias (Ori, Hollow Knight, etc.)
 - Stardew Valley